 Wherever possible, the council will seek to prevent fraud and corruption taking place.
 It has therefore established a number of working practices designed to reduce the risk of fraud occurring.
-These include a segregation of duties in the raising of orders, goods receipt and invoice approval, declaration of interests and checks on new starters.
+These include a segregation of duties in the raising of orders, goods receipt and invoice approval and checks on new starters.
 Internal Audit consider whether these practices are being adhered to as part of their ongoing audit work.

 Historically, the council's counter fraud approach has been largely reactive in nature.
 The performance of more proactive work will help to ensure that fraud and corruption is identified and addressed at an earlier stage.
-During 2023-24 early work has been undertaken to identify datasets (both within and outside the Council) which could be used to proactively identify fraud and to ensure that fraud is specifically considered as part of the audit planning process.
-These arrangements require further development and embedding to ensure that they are operating effectively.
+Work is currently ongoing to identify datasets and dedicated internal audit resource has been set aside to undertake proactive fraud work, including the biannual National Fraud Initiative review.